SylphAI-Inc/AdalFlow/docs/source/tutorials/retriever.rst

     RetrieverOutputType = List[RetrieverOutput]  # so to support multiple queries at once

-You can find the types in :ref:`core.types<core-types>`.
+You can find the types in :ref:`types<core-types>`.
 The list of queries and `RetrieverOutput` can be helpful for:

 (1) Batch-processing: especially for semantic search where multiple queries can be represented as numpy array and be computed all at once with faster speed than doing one by one.
 (2) For `query expansion` where to increase the recall, users often generate multiple queries from the original query.